cocos/cocos-docs/en/xr/architecture/ar-feature-introduce.md

-# AR 功能模块
+# AR Features

-开发者往往需要面向不同的平台发布 AR 应用，为了抹平平台差异化对开发者带来的困扰，Cocos CreatorXR 提供了统一的上层 AR 功能组件来支持增强现实应用的设计开发。开发者在使用 AR 组件时，无需关心不同 AR SDK 在功能上的差异而可以专注于逻辑开发。
+Developers often need to publish AR applications for different platforms.
+To mitigate the challenges posed by platform differences, Cocos CreatorXR provides a unified set of high-level AR components to support the design and development of augmented reality applications.
+When using AR components, developers do not need to worry about the functional differences of various AR SDKs and can focus on business-related development.